Anthropology

 ANT 229 Africa and the Environment (4 Credits)

-In Western discourses, African environments are defined by violence, famine and degradation, symptoms of African cultures that resist Western values such as private property, democracy and environmentalism.
+In Western discourses, African environments are defined by violence, famine and degradation.
+These characteristics are depicted as symptoms of an African resistance to Western values such as private property, democracy and environmentalism.
 This course encourages students to think critically about such portrayals by learning about specific environments in Africa and how humans have interacted with them across time.
-The syllabus is anchored in cultural anthropology, but includes units on human evolution, the origins and spread of pastoralism, the history of colonial conservation science, and more.
-Discussions include gender, race, land grabbing, indigenous knowledge, the commons, the cattle complex, desertification, oil, dams and nationalism. {H}{N}{S}
+The syllabus is anchored in cultural anthropology, but includes units on human evolution, the origins and spread of pastoralism, the history of colonial conservation science and more.
+Discussions covered include gender, race, land grabbing, indigenous knowledge, the commons, the cattle complex, desertification, oil, dams and nationalism. {H}{N}{S}

 Fall, Spring, Variable